November is National Adopt A Senior Pet Month, and you may want to celebrate by bringing home an older kitty.

 Obviously, most adopted senior cats are not going to live as long as most adopted kittens.
 That’s just a fact of nature.

-So you’re going to have to prepare yourself mentally and emotionally for the idea that your time together with your new distinguished feline is going to be on the short side.
+So you’re going to have to prepare yourself mentally and emotionally for the idea that your time together with your new distinguished feline may be on the short side.

 That thought alone can bring up anxious feelings in even seasoned cat adopters.